Katraj to Sinhagad (K2S) Night Trek For 14 KM Negotiating A Series of About 15 Hills.

 With torches on or using moonlight, all of us started this new venture.
 Our energy levels were at its peak, excited to brave those lofty hills.
 The first hill being the highest and the trickiest one drained a lot of energy.
 Also, It needs to be done super cautiously.
 And the descend was almost 70-80 degrees; almost like a straight descend.

-With people flocking in, it was getting difficult to cross some few patches as the paths were a bit narrow and risky.
+With people flocking in, it was getting difficult to cross a few patches as the paths were a bit narrow and risky.
 The same continued with the second hill as well.

 Now, after accomplishing the first two challenging ones, our big group got segregated, I got into a group with three other trekkers.
 The next 2-3 hills were quite easy and we kept on going munching some dry fruits, chit-chatting and taking sips of water in between to keep ourselves hydrated.